Introduction

 Motives beyond profit

-This is because for our unique business model to be successful, to be that bridge between creativity and finance in the media sector, we needed to do so much more than just make money.
-Making money was only possible if we were equally successful in educating investors, building collaboration and supporting government policy on the creative industries, helping to transform what back then was often referred to as a ‘cottage industry’, into the vibrant, professionalised and globally admired sector of the economy that it has since become.
+This is because for our unique media business model to be successful, to be that bridge between creativity (in the broadest sense) and finance, we needed to do so much more than just make money.
+Making money was only possible if we were to be successful in educating investors, building collaboration and supporting government policy on the ‘creative industries’..

-Accordingly, we developed a fully integrated independent business encompassing investment, asset management, corporate finance, consulting and securities expertise to meet the needs of a wide range of clients in the sector, whilst simultaneously deepening relationships within the higher education and independent research sectors in order to equip emerging talent with the skills required to succeed in the industry.
-This gave rise to the development of several long-standing relationships focusing on creative enterprise, public policy and entrepreneurialism, including partnerships with Goldsmiths in the University of London (Institute for Creative and Cultural Entrepreneurship), De Montfort University (DMU), Nesta (formerly NESTA, National Endowment for Science, Technology and Arts), the Judge Business School, University of Cambridge, the British Council and the National Film and Television School (NFTS).
+Accordingly, we developed a fully integrated independent business encompassing investment, corporate finance, consulting and securities expertise to meet the needs of a wide range of clients in the creative sector, whilst simultaneously deepening relationships within the higher education and independent research sectors in order to equip emerging talent with the skills required to succeed in the industry.
+This gave rise to the development of several long-standing relationships focusing on creative enterprise, public policy and entrepreneurialism, including partnerships with Goldsmiths in the University of London (Institute for Creative and Cultural Entrepreneurship), Nesta (formerly NESTA, National Endowment for Science, Technology and Arts), the British Council and the National Film and Television School (NFTS).

-As Ingenious grew, so our support for other organisations in the creative sector increased too, including work with award-winning businesses such as Hat Trick Productions, as well as not-for-profit organisations and social enterprises like the Young Vic Theatre Company, MeWe 360 and Cockpit Arts, amongst others.
-With increasing profitability, we were also able to support a broad range of charities in the sector with sponsorship of the NFTS annual gala, the Music Industry Trust Awards (the MITs) and music therapy charity Nordoff Robins being prominent beneficiaries.
+As Ingenious grew, so our support for other organisations in the creative sector increased too, including work with award-winning businesses such as Hat Trick Productions, as well as not-for-profit organisations and social enterprises like the Young Vic Theatre Company and Cockpit Arts.
+With increasing profitability, we were also able to support a broad range of charities in the sector with sponsorship of the NFTS annual fund-raising gala, the Music Industry Trust Awards (the MITs) and music therapy charity Nordoff Robins, being the most prominent beneficiaries.

-Looking back, we intuitively believed that this holistic and mixed model, combining commercial investment with a broader approach to stakeholder support, made good business sense.
-Whilst it was never part of a fully mapped out theoretical masterplan, we did have a clear sense of wanting to do things differently and weren’t afraid to try things that had never been done.
-Working in partnership with industry and everyone connected with it in a thoughtful, ingenious way has been the approach that has sustained our business over two decades and is deeply embedded in our culture.
+Looking back, we intuitively believed that this holistic model, combining commercial investment with a broader approach to stakeholder engagement, made good business sense.
+Whilst it was never part of a fully mapped out theoretical masterplan, we did have a clear sense of wanting to do things differently.
+Working in partnership with industry and emerging talent in a thoughtful, ‘ingenious’ way has been the approach that has sustained our business for more than two decades in every sector in which we have operated and is deeply embedded in our culture.

-Along the way, our Media division has never shied away from the responsibility that comes with being able to bring important social messages to a global entertainment audience.
-We have backed a range of culturally significant movies over the years, including Avatar (the future of the environment), Selma (Martin Luther King’s campaign for race equality), Suffragette (women’s right to vote), Pride (LGBT+ rights), The Roads Not Taken (Alzheimer’s and dementia), Vera Drake and Call Jane (abortion rights) and Whina (Maori land rights), amongst others.
+Being able to bring important social messages to a global entertainment audience is a responsibility that comes with producing and financing films, which we did for two decades.
+We backed a range of culturally significant movies over the years, including Avatar (the future of the environment), Selma (Martin Luther King’s campaign for race equality), Suffragette (women’s right to vote), Pride (LGBT+ rights), The Roads Not Taken (Alzheimer’s and dementia), Vera Drake and Call Jane (abortion rights) and Whina (Maori land rights), amongst others.

-Many of our films have featured strong female protagonists, such as Military Wives (Kristin Scott Thomas and Sharon Horgan) and the Oscar-winning Renee Zellweger as the eponymous Judy (Garland).
-Behind the camera, we have actively supported equality and diversity agendas in films like Suffragette, A United Kingdom, Selma and Their Finest, directed respectively by Sarah Gavron, Amma Asante, Ava DuVernay and Lone Scherfig.
-Our films continue to advance diverse story-telling just as we have continued to back the NFTS, notably by supporting its bursary programme which has been instrumental in assisting students from non-privileged backgrounds to enter the industry.
+Many of our films have featured strong female protagonists, such as Military Wives (Kristin Scott Thomas and Sharon Horgan) and Judy, starring the Oscar-winning Renee Zellweger as the eponymous singer (Garland).
+Behind the camera, we actively supported the gender equality agenda in films like Suffragette, A United Kingdom, Selma and Their Finest, directed respectively by Sarah Gavron, Amma Asante, Ava DuVernay and Lone Scherfig.

 As we became established as one of the leading investors in the creative industries, so our investors began to ask what we were going to do next.
-Given that we never wanted to be a generalist investor, believing that genuine sector expertise is the key to investment success, we began to look around for other sector opportunities, and so the next chapter began.
+Believing that genuine sector expertise is the key to investment success, we began to look around for other sector opportunities.

 Ingenious and the environment

 Our macro-led investment approach resulted in us starting to think about how we could play a role in the energy sector against a background of mounting evidence of the adverse impact of climate change.
-Just as the media sector had been radically disrupted by digitisation and technological advancement, so the energy sector was also experiencing systemic upheaval with the growing realisation that to combat climate change the world needed to transition away from reliance on fossil fuels to cleaner and more renewable sources of energy.
+Just as the media sector had been radically disrupted by the digital shift, so the energy sector was also experiencing systemic upheaval with the growing realisation that to combat climate change the world needed to transition away from reliance on fossil fuels to cleaner and more renewable sources of energy.
 We concluded that our distinctive investment approach could equally be applied to the clean energy sector.

-On an emotional level, this opportunity resonated with us just as much as the opportunity to tell great stories via our media interests.
-There was a comparable chance to invest in innovation and talent, combined with a clear investment opportunity, so we felt that this transition was a natural extension of our business.
-In a relatively short time span this led us to develop, construct and operate a large portfolio of solar, wind and anaerobic digestion plants in the UK.
-Subsequently, we developed a portfolio of venture capital investments in clean-tech companies which are now at the cutting edge of supporting the transition from fossil fuels to low CO2 energy systems.
+On an emotional level, this opportunity resonated with us just as much as the opportunity to tell great stories via our screen business interests.
+Here was a comparable chance to invest in innovation and entrepreneurial talent, combined with a clear investment opportunity.
+In a relatively short time this led us to develop, construct and operate a large portfolio of solar, wind and anaerobic digestion plants in the UK.
+Subsequently, we developed a portfolio of venture capital investments in clean-tech companies, some of which are now at the cutting edge of supporting the transition from fossil fuels to low CO2 energy systems.

 The implementation of our approach to housing investment was carefully calibrated.
 For example, at the outset we decided to avoid high-end premium residential properties and to focus on the affordable end of construction for family homes and flats, where shortage of liquidity, market demand and public need were most pronounced.
 We began by focusing on the market in the South-east, and this has now expanded to include developments throughout the UK.